NuclearError/allyship101/PITCHME.md

 #### Oppression

 * is the other side of privilege
-* is systemic rather than personal (like prejudice/discrimination)
+* is systemic rather than personal
 * can be hard to see: it might be well hidden, or so ubiquitous that it seems 'normal'

 @snapend